 From Portland to Mount Hood: 4 Best Ways to Get There

 The easiest way to experience Mount Hood from Portland is aboard an organized day tour.
 With pickup available at most downtown hotels, these guided trips leave behind worries like driving and trip planning.
-Great for first-time visitors and longtime locals, these day tours also provide insight into the area thanks to a professional guide.
+These day tours are equipped with a professional guide that gives insight into the area.

 On This Page:

 1. From Portland to Mount Hood by Organized Tour